Annual Planning with EOS®: How to Align Your Team for Success

 It’s time to look back and learn from the past.
 We review the previous year’s goals and numbers (revenue, profit, leading indicators, and so on) as well as last quarter’s Rocks.

-The more specificity to these items, the better opportunity we have for alignment around whether we won the quarter or need to figure out what to learn from it.
+The more specificity added to these items, the better opportunity we have for alignment around whether we won the quarter or need to figure out what to learn from it.
 I personally believe we’re playing an infinite game of business, so there is no losing — just learning, as long as you have the will and resources to continue to play the game.

 Team Health Building